What You’ll Learn

 How a mortgage bridge loan works

 While bridge loans might sound complicated, the process is easily broken down into three distinct stages.

 For example, say your client has $700k left on their current mortgage, and $300k in equity (what's already been paid off).
 They decide they want to upgrade to a new home and start looking at properties.

 They take out a bridge loan against their current home equity, which goes towards the down payment on the new home.
 Another $100k from savings also goes towards the down payment.

-When they sell their existing home, the mortgage and bridge loans are paid off, and they're left with the new mortgage.
+To qualify for the bridge loan, their existing home must be listed with an approved broker.
+Once that happens and they sell that home, the mortgage and bridge loans are paid off and they're left with the new mortgage.

 Our bridge loan process for you and your client